Catahoula Leopard Dog

 |other traits|| |

-Aloof toward strangers, Catahoula leopards develop strong bonds with their family units and can make great family dogs, provided they’re handled with the proper training in mind.
-Bred with a strong independent streak, Catahoulas aren’t afraid to stand up for themselves and will let you know when they disagree with something.
+Aloof toward strangers, Catahoula leopards develop strong bonds with their family units and can make great family dogs.
+Bred with a strong independent streak, Catahoulas aren't afraid to stand up for themselves and require a bit of patience.
+But when they're properly trained with positive reinforcement, Catahoulas can be your perfect pup.

 Catahoula leopard dogs are striking.
-Since the primary concern of their breeding stock is their working and herding abilities, appearance is often a secondary concern, which has allowed for a stunning amount of variance from dog to dog.
+Because the primary concern of their breeding stock is their working and herding abilities, appearance is often a secondary concern, which has allowed for a stunning amount of variance from dog to dog, according to the National Association of Louisiana Catahoulas (NALC).

-Historically, all of today’s Catahoulas come from three breeding lines, each of which produced dogs of different sizes and colors.
+Historically, all of today's Catahoulas come from three breeding lines, each of which produced dogs of different sizes and colors.
 Over the years, those three lines have been cross-bred again and again, resulting in the variation we see today.
 Coats range from single colors such as black, red, and yellow, to brindle and double-brindle coats.
-You’ll also see coats with the merle or “leopard” pattern that gives the dog its name, in shades of black, blue, and red.
-The variation is so high that two solid-colored Catahoulas who are bred will often result in a litter of brindle or merle-coated pups.
+You'll also see coats with the merle or "leopard" pattern that gives the dog his name in shades of black, blue, and red.
+The variation is so high that two solid-colored dogs who are bred will often result in a litter of brindle or merle-coated Catahola leopard dog puppies.

 These dogs typically have a smooth, short coat or a coarse, medium one.
 The short coat is by far the most common.
 These coats are very close to the body and glossy, giving the Catahoula an almost painted appearance.
 Though single-coated, the Catahoula sheds regularly.